remnrem/luna-doc/docs/ref/manipulations.md

 Normalizes a signal, using as measures of central tendency and spread the median and an estimate of the SD based on the inter-quartile range ( 0.7413 times _IQR_ ).
-Additionally, this command can winsorize a signal (and optiomally re-normalize after winsorization, to ensure (non-robust) mean/SD of 0/1).
+Additionally, this command can winsorize a signal (and optionally re-normalize after winsorization, to ensure (non-robust) mean/SD of 0/1).
 This can be performed either on the whole signal, or epoch-by-epoch.